Cyprus Wedding Traditions Complete Guide for Modern Couples

 Technology’s Impact on Wedding Traditions

-Digital transformation has revolutionized Cypriot wedding planning and documentation, with 85% of couples using wedding apps, 95% sharing on social media, and 40% live-streaming ceremonies for distant relatives, while maintaining core traditional elements.
+Digital transformation has revolutionized Cypriot wedding planning and documentation, with most couples using wedding apps, sharing on social media, and live-streaming ceremonies for distant relatives, while maintaining core traditional elements.

 Digital planning tools adoption:

-- Wedding websites: 75% of couples create custom sites
+- Wedding websites: Many couples create custom sites

-- Guest management: QR codes for check-in (30% adoption)
+- Guest management: QR codes for check-in becoming popular

 Social media influence on traditions:

-- Instagram-worthy moments: Money dance photos viral potential
+- Instagram-worthy moments: Money dance photos have viral potential

 Traditional elements enhanced by technology: